Mgalinri/accesibility_helper/README.md

 # Accesibility helper
 The following project is a visual studio code extension that auto-generates alt attributes to improve webpages/web apps SEO and accesibility features.
-This has not been published.
+This has not been published yet.

 # Running Locally
+- Make sure you are running node-js and yo before running the project
 ```
+git clone
-cd acc
+cd accesibility-helper
 ```
+Access the extension js file and run the debuger `fn+f5` and then on the command palette `Ctrl+Shift+P` run Hello World

 # Features
 1. The extension identifies the source for the images using the VSCode API